co/TheLastRogue/README.md

 ##Windows - Play Now!

-If you are on windows and don't need the latest, you can download and play now!
+If you are on windows and don't need the latest build, you can download and play now!

 Download and unzip this, run main: www.coern.com/TLR_latest.7z